 Get your grocery list ready, because here’s what you’ll need to make this recipe at home!
 As is, all the ingredients in the recipe are Whole30, Paleo, WW friendly and Gluten Free friendly.

-- Whole Chicken: Butterfly chicken works best with small to medium sized chickens, so look for a bird that’s between 3.5 and 4 pounds.
-Trim the excess fat and pat it dry with a few paper towels.
+- Whole Fryer Chicken: It’s easiest to butterfly small to medium sized chickens, so look for a bird that’s between 3.5 and 4 pounds.

 - Olive Oil